 Content creation is time-consuming and complicated unless you are an expert like Ryan Holiday or Neil Patel.
 They could write an enlightening and search engine optimized (SEO) 2000+ words blog post within 1-2 hours.

 Could you do that?
 I really can’t even imagine.
 It usually takes more than 2-3 days for me to come up with a 1500+ article.

-However, I still take it as a great achievement because I have not written more than 20 article yet.
-If I couldn’t finish a piece within few hours by my 200th blog post, then there is a critical issue with my wring.
+However, I still take it as a great achievement because I have not written more than 20 articles yet.
+If I couldn’t finish a piece within a few hours by my 200th blog post, then there is a critical issue with my wring.
 At that point, I might give up blogging.